-Managing hundreds of clusters and thousands of nodes in GigaVUE-FM can be a daunting challenge.
+Managing a large number of clusters and nodes in GigaVUE-FM can be a daunting challenge.
 Using tags, GigaVUE-FM lets you group similar types of clusters and objects such as ports, port groups, GigaSMART groups, GigaStreams, port pairs and maps.
 User-defined tags can be associated to clusters as well as other objects.

-NOTE: Starting in software version 5.9.00, the number of tag Ids per object is not limited to any hard-coded number nor is the number of tag values per tag ID.
+Note: Starting in software version 5.8.01, the number of tag Ids per object is not limited to any hard-coded number nor is the number of tag values per tag ID.
 However, the following numbers have been qualified: A maximum of 20 tag Ids per object and a maximum of 20 tag values per tag Id.